winzoque/Refocus-Assignments/README.md

 Short Introduction
-    I am very interested in coding and I would like to master it.
+    -I am very interested in coding and I would like to master it.

 Hobbies
-    Watching movies
+    -Watching movies
-    Playing mobile games
+    -Playing mobile games

 Goals
-    To improve in coding and coding logics.
+    -To improve in coding and coding logics.

 Reason
-    To shift my career into the global trend.
+    -To shift my career into the global trend.